Six Walks in the Fictional Woods: Overview

 Eco suggests two ways through the 'forest' for the 'model' reader: choose a broad path that will help one reach one's destination as quickly as possible, or walk by exploring side paths and figuring out the workings of the 'forest'.
 The second way, according to Eco, is harder and longer, but provides an incomparably deeper understanding and appreciation of the work.
 In the second chapter of the book, Eco explains that the 'second level model reader' seeks to understand the narrative strategy realized by the model author, such a reader analyzes the text and extracts from it the structures that affect the recipient, which allow him to 'complete' the text through interpretation.
 In addition, Eco encourages re-reading books, because each time the text will unfold differently and give room for new interpretations.

 The author also discusses the three dimensions of time in a text, and ways to send the reader on an imaginary walk through it.
 He explains the high value of fiction, how it is able to comfort and reconcile people with the real world through made-up stories, and that fiction helps to overcome our metaphysical limitations.

 In Six Walks, Eco demonstrates a wide knowledge of literature.
 He skillfully draws parallels and examples from a wide range of cultural fields, from modern to classical works of various forms, and does not shy away from peering into the lowest genres.
 In this book, Eco browses through the works of Edgar Allan Poe, Jorge Luis Borges, James Joyce, Italo Calvino, Marcel Proust.
-He analyses Gérard de Nerval's Sylvie, Homer's Odyssey, Dante Alighieri's Divine Comedy, The Three Musketeers, and some own works, such as The Name of the Rose, and Foucault's Pendulum.
+He analyses Gérard de Nerval's Sylvie, Homer's Odyssey, Dante Alighieri's Divine Comedy, The Three Musketeers, and some of his own works such as The Name of the Rose and Foucault's Pendulum.